EDI (Electronic Data Interchange)

-As many companies across various verticals started using EDI which allowed them to transmit documents electronically through telephone, telex messages and radioteletype the popularity of EDI grew significantly
+As many companies across various verticals started using EDI which allowed them to transmit documents electronically through telephone, telex messages, and radioteletype the popularity of EDI grew significantly

 Among the first integrated systems using EDI were Freight Control Systems.
 One such real-time system was the London Airport Cargo EDP Scheme (LACES) at Heathrow Airport, London, UK, in 1971.
-Implementing the direct trader input (DTI) method, it allowed forwarding agents to enter information directly into the customs processing system, reducing the time for clearance
+Implementing the direct trader input (DTI) method, allowed forwarding agents to enter information directly into the customs processing system, reducing the time for clearance

-In 1978, TDCC becomes the EDIA (Electronic Data Interchange Association) and later EDIA is chartered by the ANSI (American National Standards Institute) to become ANSIX12 committee which is responsible for publishing EDI standards.
+In 1978, TDCC becomes the EDIA (Electronic Data Interchange Association) and later EDIA is chartered by the ANSI (American National Standards Institute) to become ANSI X12 committee which is responsible for publishing EDI standards.

 The 1990s and 2000s

-As we entered the new millennium security of EDI data has become a major concern for many companies, so a new communication standard was published by UCC which enables to encrypt transmitted data over the internet and it’s called ‘AS/2’
+As we entered the new millennium security of EDI data has become a major concern for many companies, so a new communication standard was published by UCC which enables to encrypt of transmitted data over the internet and it’s called ‘AS/2’

 EDI is Everywhere Today